-RAC Car Passport car data check have compiled a list of things you should be aware of to ensure your private car sale doesn’t cost you more.
+RAC Car Check, a product that offers extensive vehicle history checks on used cars, has compiled the below list of things you should be aware of to ensure your private car sale doesn’t cost you more.

 Is the car stolen?